jhochwald/PowerShell-collection/UniFiTooling/Acknowledgements.md

 # Acknowledgements

 This project owes some acknowlegement to others.
 Here are some other authors, projects, and companies which have made this project possible.

 If you believe you or a project should be included in this list please let us know.

+### Idea

+This project is based on the idea of the [PHP API client class](https://github.com/Art-of-WiFi/UniFi-API-client) implementation from [Art of WiFi](http://artofwifi.net/).
+If you want to implement a PHP based solution, take a look at the GitHub project of the [PHP API client class](https://github.com/Art-of-WiFi/UniFi-API-client) implementation from [Art of WiFi](http://artofwifi.net/).

 ### PowerShell